ofiwg/libfabric/man/fi_av.3.md

 # RETURN VALUES

-Insertion calls for an AV opened for synchronous operation will return the number of addresses that were successfully inserted.
+Insertion calls, excluding `fi_av_insert_auth_key`, for an AV opened for synchronous operation will return the number of addresses that were successfully inserted.
 In the case of failure, the return value will be less than the number of addresses that was specified.

-Insertion calls for an AV opened for asynchronous operation (with FI_EVENT flag specified) will return 0 if the operation was successfully initiated.
+Insertion calls, excluding `fi_av_insert_auth_key`, for an AV opened for asynchronous operation (with FI_EVENT flag specified) will return FI_SUCCESS if the operation was successfully initiated.
 In the case of failure, a negative fabric errno will be returned.
 Providers are allowed to abort insertion operations in the case of an error.
 Addresses that are not inserted because they were aborted will fail with an error code of FI_ECANCELED.

 In both the synchronous and asynchronous modes of operation, the fi_addr buffer associated with a failed or aborted insertion will be set to FI_ADDR_NOTAVAIL.

-All other calls return 0 on success, or a negative value corresponding to fabric errno on error.
-Fabric errno values are defined in
+All other calls return FI_SUCCESS on success, or a negative value corresponding to fabric errno on error.
+Fabric errno values are defined in `rdma/fi_errno.h`.
-`rdma/fi_errno.h`.

 # SEE ALSO